rakkatak/sandbox/restaurant-menu/README.md

 In order to carry out a component based architecture within the restaurant menu application, the following conventions were followed:
 >- Inputs to the components are only defined with a one way binding i.e. '<'
 >- Properties passed in are never changed
->
->Note: There are no outputs from my components but if there were, they would be implemented with a callback and the '&' binding convention

 There are 3 components defined within the Restaurant Menu application: